Ecco-SC/Ecco/Guidance.md

 # Write Echo script

 ## Basic
-Here is an example script
+Here is an example script:

 `Example.echo`

 ```
 name: Heavy.Big Fucking gun 9000
 cost: 114514
 give weapon_bfg900
 broadcast OMG,%PLAYER% bought a BFG and was ready to kill!!!
 ```

-the `Example.echo` added an weapon which shown as `Big Fucking gun 9000` under `Heavy` category. when a player Goofy brought this item, plugin will take his 114514 points from ecco bank, and give him a `weapon_bfg9000`, then, broadcast a line in chat message like this:
+the `Example.echo` added an weapon which shown as `Big Fucking gun 9000` under `Heavy` category. when a player Goofy brought this item, plugin will take his 114514 points from ecco bank, and give him a

+`weapon_bfg9000`, then, broadcast a line in chat message like this:

 `[Ecco]: OMG,Goofy bought a BFG and was ready to kill!!!`

-As you can see from the example, `name` and `cost` is necessary for an echo script. then plugin will be parse sentence by sentence from beginning to end.
+As you can see from the example, `name` and `cost` is necessary for an echo script.

+then plugin will be parse sentence by sentence from beginning to end.

 here is the default marcos: